 Whether you use measured or simulated date for estimation, once a suitable plant model is identified, you impose control objectives on the plant based on your knowledge of the desired behavior of the system that the plant model represents.
 You then design a feedback controller to meet those objectives.

 If you have System Identification Toolbox™ software, you can use PID Tuner for both plant identification and controller design in a single interface.
 You can import input/output data and use it to identify one or more plant models.
 Or, you can obtain simulated input/output data from a Simulink model and use that to identify one or more plant models.
 You can then design and verify PID controllers using these plants.
 PID Tuner also allows you to directly import plant models, such as one you have obtained from an independent identification task.

-For an overview of system identification, see About System Identification in the System Identification Toolbox documentation.
+For an overview of system identification, see About System Identification (System Identification Toolbox) in the System Identification Toolbox documentation.

 The dynamical behavior of many systems can be described adequately by a linear relationship between the system's input and output.
 Even when behavior becomes nonlinear in some operating regimes, there are often regimes in which the system dynamics are linear.
 For example, the behavior of an operational amplifier or the lift-vs-force dynamics of aerodynamic bodies can be described by linear models, within a certain limited operating range of inputs.
 For such a system, you can perform an experiment (or a simulation) that excites the system only in its linear range of behavior and collect the input/output data.
 You can then use the data to estimate a linear plant model, and design a PID controller for the linear model.

 In other cases, the effects of nonlinearities are small.
 In such a case, a linear model can provide a good approximation, such that the nonlinear deviations are treated as disturbances.
 Such approximations depend heavily on the input profile, the amplitude and frequency content of the excitation signal.